18 Places to Visit Near Amsterdam by Train

 Train Rides From Amsterdam – The Practicalities

-The below-mentioned day trips from Amsterdam by train are all under two hours away by train from the city.
+The day trips mentioned below from Amsterdam by train are all under two hours away by train from the city.
 Taking the train in Amsterdam is very straightforward!
 That is, once you get the basics down.

 Types of trains to take from Amsterdam